mozilla-services/minidump-stackwalk/README.rst

 1. Run ``python bin/release.py make-tag``

-   I run this Python 3.8 on my host--not in the Docker container shell.
-This should work with Python 3.6 and higher.
+   I run this with Python 3.8 on my host--not in the Docker container shell.
+   This script should work with Python 3.6 and higher.

-   This uses ``git`` to look at the repository state, so that needs to be installed.
+   The script uses ``git`` to look at the repository state, so git needs to be installed.
 Make sure your ``main`` branch is up to date with what's on GitHub.

    In order for this to work, you need to have authority to push tags to GitHub.

    This will look at the previous tag, figure out what's changed since then, generate a tag name, generate a tag comment, create the tag, and push the